top of page

 DP2.jpeg

-This new, evidence-based, clinically-tested writing program is open to everyone.
-While Yes, And...eXercise! is a 501(c)3 nonprofit serving the Parkinson's disease community, these classes are designed for all.
+This new, evidence-based, clinically-tested writing program is open to everyone, but it's only for the brave.
+While Yes, And...eXercise! is a 501(c)3 nonprofit serving the Parkinson's disease community, this Cinema Therapy class is for the people who are ready to create change.
 We meet online for 90 minutes, once per week over the course of 16 weeks.
 Participants will write one page per week about their experience and share it on a password-protected Google Drive with classmates.
 Each participant is also expected to read and leave feedback on two of their fellow classmates pages as this is an ensemble-based program.
 We will start each session by moving to music that is themed to the stage of the Hero's Journey, then play improvisation games that support our growth, understanding and connection to one another.
 We will also watch clips from Deadpool that demonstrate the Hero's Journey.
 All sessions will be recorded so that students who have to miss a session at its scheduled time can catch up at their convenience.

 Perry H., AZ